GeorgiIvanov800/ruest-team-manager/README.md

 - **Dev mode** — only infra (Keycloak + Postgres) from the **be/** compose; backend & frontend run locally.

 Keycloak realms are imported **automatically on first start**, depending on which compose file you run.
+Dummy data is also seeded on the first run.

 ```
 keycloak/